eis-x/pytreebuilder/README.md

 #### Command Line Arguments
 The `pytreebuilder` module accepts the following command line arguments:
 - `-t` or `--tree-file-path` : Path to the structure description file (required).
+- `-u` or `--update` : Run in update mode to create only new files and directories without overwriting existing ones.
 - `-v` or `--version` : Show the program's version number and exit.

 ### How to Test the `pytreebuilder` Module